In todays' online society we are faced with the same threats as we are

 use ours combined with our tunneling products.
 Making sure that your ISP

-data to the highest bidders !
+data to the highest bidders all over the world !

 On a final note...